jquery/jquery-mousewheel/README.md

 A [jQuery](http://jquery.com/) plugin that adds cross-browser mouse wheel support with delta normalization.

-#### Note: There is a [bug in Safari 9](https://github.com/jquery/jquery-mousewheel/issues/156) that prevents the plugin from working properly.
-See [this comment](https://github.com/jquery/jquery-mousewheel/issues/156#issuecomment-185433754) for some possible workarounds, and [watch this Webkit ticket](https://bugs.webkit.org/show_bug.cgi?id=149526) to find out if and when Apple will fix it.

 In order to use the plugin, simply bind the `mousewheel` event to an element.

 It also provides two helper methods called `mousewheel` and `unmousewheel`